Feds arrest former state police union leader and lobbyist

 Some 46 troopers have been implicated, at least eight have pleaded guilty to embezzlement charges and the trooper division has been disbanded.

-"I think events like the overtime scandal, events like this, are bad for morale," U.S. Attorney for Massachusetts Andrew Lelling said Wednesday.
+"I think events like the overtime scandal, events like this, are bad for morale," U.S. Attorney for Massachusetts Andrew Lelling remarked Wednesday.
 "That organization needs to turn a corner."

 Comments